UHDanke/gd_docs/suggestions/suggestions.md

 # Misc

+## Song trigger Spawn GID on Song Load

+Song trigger should be able to spawn a group ID when the song loads, either normally or with Prep.

 ## Reset trigger "Reset Trigger" option

 With this option, the reset trigger would be able to reset triggers without the "Multi Trigger" option that have already been activated